hanszhang717/hancezhang-blog/content/en/posts/Self Management for Effective Leaders 168af43046b480fb839ff013e3e04193.md

 ---
-title: "Self Management for Effective Leaders"
+title: "Self-Management for Leaders: How to Manage Your Time and Your Team"
 date: 2024-11-15
 draft: false
-summary: "Leadership isn't about innate traits but cultivated skills, especially self-management."
+summary: "Leadership isn't a gene.
+It's a discipline."
 categories: ["Work"]
 slug: "self-management-effective-leaders"
 ---

-## How should you manage your time?

-In one sentence: **A leader's job is to ensure the team produces the outcomes that matter most to the company.**

-To break this down, there are four key areas:

-1. **Objective**: Identifying what's important and what's not.
-2. **Strategy**: Creating a step-by-step plan to achieve the objective.
-3. **Executive Management**: Ensuring everyone is rowing in the same direction and removing bottlenecks.
-4. **People Management**: Maintaining morale, positioning people for success, and managing hiring and firing.

-### Objective

-I spend at least 40% of my most productive hours reading, learning, and analyzing the market and technology trends.
-This is to ensure we have an objective that's both feasible and critical.
-I can't stress this enough: leaders need to spend more time thinking about **what to do** than simply doing things.
-This is particularly important in this era, when things change in a rate which we can't imagine.
-Keep doing something that's not important has **huge opportunity costs**.

-### Strategy

-Once you have an objective (or your boss gives you one), strategy becomes essential.
-Great outcomes rarely happen in one strike.
-You need a clear step-by-step plan to achieve the goal.
-Without this, you risk harming your team's performance and morale when early attempts fail.
-Developing strategy also falls under the 40% of time spent on thinking and planning.

-### Executive Management

-This is the least glamorous part of leadership—it's repetitive, action-heavy, and often boring.
-But it compounds over time.
-You get better at it day by day.

-I spend my "not-so-productive" hours here: listening to reports, talking to users, speaking with frontline developers, and using the product myself.
-I minimize indirect reports because they make me lose touch with the ground truth.
-If a product is underperforming, don't delegate your way out of the problem—use it yourself and talk to users.
-Lead by example so your team does the same.

-### People Management

-People management rarely feels urgent until something goes wrong—like when you need to fire someone or deal with attrition.
-When it becomes a problem, however, it should be your top priority.

-Sam Altman once said the highest ROI for a leader is in hiring.
-My contrarian view is that I don't trust HR for this task—not just here but in general.
-Hiring is too important to delegate to someone who has little understanding of your business.
-The risk is too high.

-Use HR as a tool: let them handle logistics like posting jobs and managing processes.
-But as a leader, you should proactively seek out great talent yourself.
-You should know where to find the best people because you are one of them.

-## How should you manage your reports

-This question depends heavily on your personality and the type of business you're running.
-For example, my leader doesn't endorse all of my methods—he has his philosophy, and it works for him but not quite for me.
-My approach is rooted in two principles:

-1. **Being Detail-Oriented**
-2. **Being Importance-Oriented**

-### 1. Being Detail-Oriented

-Being detail-oriented does **not** mean micromanaging.
-For a better understanding, you can refer to my blog on [Brian Chesky and Founder Mode ](https://www.hancezhang.blog/en/posts/founder-mode/).Being detail-oriented means you need to know as much as possible—if not all—about the projects you're overseeing, both technical and non-technical.
-This is easier than it sounds.

-However, you must control the urge to manage every detail directly.
-If you fail to do this, you'll make life miserable for the people working for you and, worse, erode their initiative—which is critical to building a sustainable organization.

-Being detail-oriented also requires that you talk directly to the people doing the actual work, not their managers.
-Bureaucracy thrives when you need to talk to a VP, who then relays the request to a middle manager, who finally asks the people writing the code.
-This chain is inefficient and prone to information loss.

-Skipping the reporting line is often treated as a taboo in many organizations.
-But I believe this taboo exists mainly to protect incompetent managers.
-The people on the front lines are what I call the **ground truth** of your business.
-You have no excuse not to access that truth directly.

-One huge advantage of being detail-oriented is that you can use your unique influence to unblock bottlenecks.
-Businesses often stall not because the people are incompetent but because they face obstacles they can't resolve on their own.
-Due to bureaucracy or inertia, they might not ask for help, allowing these bottlenecks to persist.
-As a leader, being detail-oriented allows you to identify and eliminate these issues effectively.

-### 2. Being Importance-Oriented

-Being importance-oriented means ensuring that most of your team's efforts are directed toward solving the **most important problem** at any given time.
-A common mistake is when people work hard but on things that don't matter, leading to poor outcomes overall.

-This is a task only leaders can do because it requires having a broader perspective of the entire business to determine what's important and what's not.

-Being detail-oriented helps here, too.
-You can only verify whether your team is working on the most critical problem if you're close to the details.
-Without this connection, you risk leading the team in the wrong direction.
+## How to Manage Your Time

+In one sentence: **A leader has one job—to ensure the team produces the highest-value outcome for the company.**

+To do this, you must master four domains:

+1.  **Objective**: Defining the target.
+2.  **Strategy**: Mapping the path.
+3.  **Execution**: Removing friction.
+4.  **People**: Assembling the squad.

+### 1. Objective

+I burn at least **40% of my best brain cycles** on one thing: **"What are we actually doing?"**

+I read, I study the market, I analyze trends.
+Why?
+Because in this era of suffocating change, the cost of working on the wrong thing is fatal.

+Productivity is useless if you are running in the wrong direction.
+A leader’s primary output is **decision quality**, not task quantity.

+### 2. Strategy

+Strategy is just a fancy word for "How do we get there?"

+Great outcomes don't happen by accident.
+You need a sequence of moves.
+Without a clear map, your team will burn out on trial and error.
+Strategy is the bridge between the "What" and the "Result."

+### 3. Execution (The Grind)

+This is the unsexy plumbing of leadership.
+It’s repetitive, boring, and endless.

+I spend my "lower-energy" hours here: listening to reports, unblocking developers, testing the product.

+**I try to eliminate layers.** Indirect reports are information filters.
+They distort reality.
+If a product sucks, don't delegate the fix—use it yourself.
+Feel the pain.
+If you don't care about the details, your team won't either.

+### 4. People

+People management feels optional until it becomes urgent.
+When it rains, it pours.

+Sam Altman says hiring has the highest ROI of any activity.
+My contrarian take? **I don't trust HR to hire.**

+HR handles logistics.
+But **A-players know where A-players hang out.** You, the leader, must be the headhunter.
+Delegating hiring to someone who doesn't understand the craft is a recipe for mediocrity.

+## How to Manage Your Team

+My philosophy boils down to two principles:

+### 1. Be Detail-Oriented

+"Detail-oriented" is often confused with micromanagement.
+It’s not.
+(See my post on [Founder Mode](/en/posts/founder-mode/)).

+Being detail-oriented means you know the **Ground Truth**.
+You understand the tech stack, the design constraints, and the user feedback.

+**Skip-level meetings are only taboo to mediocre managers.**

+Bureaucracy loves chains of command: You tell the VP, who tells the Director, who tells the Manager, who tells the Engineer.
+By the time the message arrives, it’s garbage.

+Go to the source.
+Talk to the people writing the code.
+The people on the front lines have the truth; your job is to access it.

+### 2. Be Importance-Oriented

+Most teams work hard.
+Few teams work smart.

+Your job is to constantly realign the vector.
+Ensure that 80% of the energy is hitting the **single most critical problem** of the moment.

+Only you can do this, because only you have the context of the whole business.
+If you aren't in the details, you won't know what's important.
+If you don't know what's important, your team is just burning fuel.